Denny answers:

 Pray to God the Father by the name of Jesus in the power of the Holy Spirit.

 Jesus also said to pray in His name.
 That doesn't mean merely saying at the end of a prayer, "In Jesus' name, Amen."
 Praying in the name of Jesus means praying for things Jesus would pray for; it means praying in a way that honors Jesus.
-When we pray to God in Jesus' name, we are saying that we can only come to God through Jesus.
+When we pray to God in Jesus' name, we're saying that we can only come to God through Jesus.
 Jesus died for the sin that separates us from God.
 We can only have a relationship with God and pray to Him through trusting Jesus.

 When Jesus saves us from sin, He gives us the Holy Spirit.
 The Holy Spirit lives inside of Christians to help us know and obey God.
 The Holy Spirit also helps us pray.
 So we pray to God the Father by the name of Jesus in the power of the Holy Spirit.